 What if the most successful school year is the one you’re willing to let go of?

-In that session, she described teaching writing as being like creating a sand mandala.
-Over the course of a year, you build something intricate and meaningful.
+Over the course of a year, you build something intricate and intentional.
 You respond to the students in front of you.
 You adjust.
 You follow their thinking.
 And by the end, what you’ve created is entirely unique.

 And then, it’s gone.